liangrj2014/ISPD25_contest/index.md

    Please see the reason here: https://github.com/liangrj2014/ISPD25_contest/issues/12
 5) Since the OpenROAD router neither recognizes the GCELLGRID keyword in the DEF file nor supports manually specifying Gcell shapes (it only supports square Gcells), please ignore the GCELLGRID information in DEF files.
 Instead, use the Gcell definitions provided in the .cap files, which create Gcells with a fixed size of 4200 × 4200.
 6) The alpha submission primarily serves to resolve formatting issues.
 The weights in the scoring function will be determined empirically based on the solutions from the alpha submissions.
 Alpha submission scores will be provided to each team for debugging purposes but will not be released publicly.
+7) **Kindly name your Docker image as {TeamID}:beta, save it as {TeamID}_beta.tar.gz using the docker save command, and upload it to Google Drive.
+Please ensure the file is accessible to anyone with the link and share the link with us.**

 During the evaluation process, the Docker images will be pulled and executed on a NVIDIA platform equipped with NVIDIA GPUs.
-Specifically, we will mount a "benchmarks" folder (containing the input files) to /workspace/benchmarks, a "NanGate45" folder (containing a "lib" folder, a "dbs" foler and a "lef" folder) to /workspace/NanGate45, and an "evaluation" folder (containing the evaluation scripts) to /workspace/evaluation.
+Specifically, we will mount a "benchmarks" folder (containing the input files) to /app/benchmarks, a "NanGate45" folder (containing a "lib" folder, a "dbs" foler and a "lef" folder) to /app/NanGate45, and an "evaluation" folder (containing the evaluation scripts) to /app/evaluation.
 The evaluation script will be executed to run the submitted global router and evaluate the generated solutions.
-Please kindly send the name of your Docker image to ispd2025contest@gmail.com in the following format (by Jan 15, 2025):
+**Kindly send the link to your Docker image to ispd2025contest@gmail.com using the following format.
+Please set the email subject as "{TeamID} beta submission" and submit it by February 7, 2025.**

-Team ID    Team Name  Docker Image Name
+**Team ID      Link to the docker image**

 ######